NeuroTechX/ntx_slack_archive/eegdata.md

  >What is the range that based on it you would consider if a spike in the neural data is usual or not.
 Also, if you found such a spike, would you exclude the whole channel or would you try  to "cut off" this piece of spike?

+11/4/2017 1:49 PM

+ **andyh616** :

+ >By spike do you mean an artifact i.e. Noise in the data, or spike as in a neuron spike.
+Assuming you mean the former, there is no real "standard" for artifact rejection, but you could use something like a change in activity from one moment to the next that exceeds some threshold like 3 standard deviations from the mean.
+You can likely salvage the channel assuming it's not flooded w artifact